 A more severe form of alcohol withdrawal called delirium tremens can lead to:

 - Severe confusion

-Here are some of the neurological factors of alcoholism:
+Here are some of the neurological factors that may cause alcoholism:

 With time, consistent drinking can change the brain.
 The brain can end up responding differently to the outside world than it usually would.